Leading in Safety Performance

 The nation’s most prestigious national award for mine safety

-As part of Arch’s health and wellness programs, we offer a formal disease management program and tailored advice and coaching for a variety of health issues.
+As part of Arch’s health and wellness programs, we offer our employees a formal disease management program and tailored advice and coaching for a variety of health issues.
 In addition, company health fairs provide free health screenings for prevention and early detection.